Terms And conditions as of 2018

 Working beyond the standard times will require prior agreement.

-Should I need to attend to personal matters during a working day, it will be deducted from the working hours at my discretion without debate.
+Should anyone need to attend to personal matters during a working day, it will be deducted from the working hours at our discretion without debate.
+When away from home for extended periods (longer than 1 week) attending to personal administrative matters shall be classed as work for all workers and there shall be no question as to whether that person is working or not.

 Any job that requires a night time attendance will incur a surcharge, and will not extend beyond midnight unless by specific prior arrangement.

-The client must agree that I may, should I so require, provide a similarly skilled substitute worker of my choosing without impacting upon any terms of my contract.
-The only requirement be that they complete the task in question to the required standard and timeframe.
+The client must agree that we may, should we so require, provide a similarly skilled substitute worker of our choosing without impacting upon any terms of our contract.
+The only requirement be that they complete the task in question to the required standard and time-frame.

 10. Visa and Customs Requirements.